radon-h2020/radon-functionhub-client/docs/_templates/quickstart.rst

    runtime =

-4. Store a function and compress it as myfunction.zip
+4. Create a zipped folder containing your function and libraries if necessary.
-5. Deploy the function to `FunctionHub <https://cloudstash.io>`__.
+5. Upload the function to `FunctionHub <https://cloudstash.io>`__.
-   ``fuhub deploy myfunction.zip``
+   ``fuhub upload myfunction.zip``
-6. Check the function has been uploaded on the selected repository (temporary unavailable)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~